Service areas are additional locations outside of their immediate geographical location that members would like to be listed in search results for.

 Country, state, and county locations are set as "Bounds" searches by default (please see this article for more information about radius versus bounds).

 Bounds searches are much simpler to understand.
-If I choose a Service Area that is treated as "Bounds", I will be returned in search results for any locations which are inside the bounds of my service area, and I will also appear in search results for any locations which my service area is contained by.
+If I choose a Service Area that is treated as "Bounds", I will be returned in search results for any locations which are inside the bounds of my service area, and I will also appear in search results for any locations that my service area is contained by.

 For example, if I choose "Los Angeles County" (the county which contains Los Angeles, California) as a service area, I will appear in searches for any location inside of Los Angeles County, Los Angeles County itself, and all locations which contain Los Angeles County.